What we learned from Seahawks-Chargers: Pete Carroll didn’t want to give up on C.J. Prosise, and more

-The third preseason game in the NFL has historically been regarded as the “dress rehearsal’’ for the regular season, a contest in which the starters play into the second half.
+An NFL team’s third preseason game each year historically has been regarded as the “dress rehearsal’’ for the regular season, a contest in which the starters play into the second half.

 But with teams ever vigilant about injuries, starters are playing less and less in the preseason.

-So it was for the Seahawks Saturday night in a 23-15 win over the Chargers in Carson, Calif., as the starters mostly played until the final five minutes of the first half, then called it a night.
-That was more than many of the Chargers did, though, such as QB Philip Rivers, who is sitting out the entire preseason.
+So it was for the Seahawks on Saturday night in a 23-15 victory over the Chargers in Carson, Calif., as the starters mostly played until the final five minutes of the first half, then called it a night.
+That was more than many of the Chargers did, though, such as quarterback Philip Rivers, who is sitting out the entire preseason.

 And for Seattle’s most vital players, such as Russell Wilson and Bobby Wagner (who saw his first action of the preseason with 23 snaps Saturday), the snaps they got Saturday will probably be it for the preseason as Wilson has not played in the fourth game each of the past two seasons and wouldn’t seem likely to break that trend now.